pilcrowonpaper/pilcrow/src/posts/middleware-auth.md

 });
 ```

+This doesn't mean middleware is useless.
+It works for global-level stuff like CSRF protection and providing data to each route.
+But even then, you should probably replace it once you need to deal with exceptions and multiple patterns.

-One common response I get is that using middleware prevents developers from accidentally forgetting to add an auth check. **That's why you test your code** for anything serious.
+One common response I get to this opinion is that using middleware prevents developers from accidentally forgetting to add an auth check. **That's why you test your code**.
 You should be testing your auth logic regardless of your implementation.
 Given that, adding auth checks to each route is less bug-prone and easier to debug than forcing an abstraction with middleware.